New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 Video engagement is a Facebook analytics metric that accounts for the number of interactions your video content receives from your audience.

-When the content is highly valuable and attractive, the chances for your followers to slowly turn into your brand ambassadors increase significantly
+When the content is highly valuable and attractive, the chances for your followers to slowly turn into brand ambassadors increase significantly.

-According to our social media industry reports, Facebook videos are the second most engaging type of content on this social media platform for most industries.
+According to our social media industry reports, Facebook videos are the third most engaging type of content on this social media platform for most industries.

-This is why you should invest more time and resources into developing and improving this content typet.
+This is why you should invest more time and resources into developing and improving this content type.

-We all know that looking at a video with catchy filters, transitions and bite-size infos is clearly more pleasant than reading an article.
+We all know that looking at a video with catchy filters, cool transitions and interesting bits of information is more pleasant than reading an article.

 All in all, video content is likely to increase the overall engagement on your page.